Adrian Pimento (Brooklyn Nine-Nine episode): Plot

-The precinct welcomes Detective Adrian Pimento (Jason Mantzoukas), a police officer that was undercover for 12 years working for high-ranking mobster Jimmy "The Butcher" Figgis.
-Due to the extreme measures he took to earn Figgis' respect, Pimento suffers from post-traumatic stress disorder.
+The precinct welcomes Detective Adrian Pimento (Jason Mantzoukas), a police officer who was undercover for 12 years working for high-ranking mobster Jimmy "The Butcher" Figgis.
+Due to the extreme measures he took to earn Figgis' respect, Pimento has post-traumatic stress disorder.

 Jake (Andy Samberg) wants to work on a case with him, despite objections from Holt (Andre Braugher) and Terry (Terry Crews).
 Eventually, Adrian agrees to work with him on a robbery case.
 However, Adrian's behavior raises suspicions to Jake, who believes he may still be working with Figgis.
 Jake asks Rosa (Stephanie Beatriz) for help, while she has feelings for Adrian.
 However, it is revealed Adrian simply retrieved his memorabilia and left the police.
 He felt that he was not ready and was also angry because the precinct doesn't trust him.
 Jake convinces him to return to the precinct and they finish their robbery case.

 Meanwhile, Holt asks Gina (Chelsea Peretti) to make a video about the daily workings of the precinct.
 However, her style and tone are met with disapproval from Holt and she is dismissed.
 Later, she uses Holt's audio recordings to make another video, which he approves of.
 Also, Boyle's (Joe Lo Truglio) actions with a faulty pressure cooker, and further accidental insults, have resulted in the refusal of the head of custodians, Mean Marge (Kate Flannery), to take out the trash.
 After days of trash piling up inside the building, the precinct makes an agreement to rename the break room after Marge.